Baby on the way?

 So how do you baby-proof your kitchen cabinets without drilling?

-My favorite way is to simply use a rubber band or special kitchen cabinet cord locks (check them out on Amazon) around your cabinet knobs.
+The best way to baby-proof your cabinets without drilling is to simply use a rubber band or special kitchen cabinet cord locks around your cabinet knobs.
 They’re easy to use, versatile, and don’t have any risk of damaging your cabinets.

 But you can also use: